-Cognitive behavioral therapy (CBT), Motivational interviewing (MI), Solution-focused
+Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Solution-focused

 I firmly believe that every client is entitled to an enriching life.
 My goal is to motivate clients in ascertaining their inner strengths, abilities, and inspirations.
 I have an extensive background in treating clients with depression, anxiety, trauma, sexual abuse, unresolved childhood trauma, substance abuse, identity issues, along with several other life struggles.
 I provide short-term therapy, trauma-informed, solution-focused therapy, and addiction recovery.

 As a Licensed Marriage and Family Therapist, I strive to assist clients in reaching their emotional well-being by tapping into their inner strengths while building a strong sense of self and community.
 It is my passion to take a collaborative approach in guiding clients in reaching their authentic self.
 In my training as a mental health therapist, I have experience with treating various populations, including working with adult women and men, families of various race, socioeconomic status, sexual orientations, and cultural backgrounds.

 MS - Marriage and Family Therapy, California State University Fullerton

 My older brothers inspired me to become a therapist.
 If they had a safe adult to turn to for support, they would not have engaged in a lot of toxic behaviors they were exposed to during childhood and young adulthood.
 Ultimately I strive to help adults become the best version of themselves.